ncthbrt/hackathon-starter-kit/README.md

 This is a simple Root integrated Node Express app that packages a simple oauth and sponsor management interface.
 It's designed to help devs get started quickly at hackathons.

-The starter-kit is based around a simple app, which encourages users to drive below the speed limit.
-The client receives (fake) speed data from a device installed in the user's car.
-If the user's average speed stays below the speed limit for a certain amount of time, 10% of the user's next fuel purchase is sponsored by the client.
+The starter-kit is based around a simple app which encourages users to drive below the speed limit.
+The client receives (simulated) speed data from a device installed in the user's car.
+If the user's average speed stays below the speed limit for a certain amount of time, 5% of the user's next fuel purchase is sponsored by the client.

+The starter-kit allows you to simulate a data stream from the interface which you can then interpret inside the NodeJS app.

 ## 1) Getting Started